 'Construction Logistics Plans and Delivery and Servicing Plans will be required and should be developed in accordance with Transport for London guidance and in a way which reflects the scale and complexities of developments.'
-We have used TFL guidance and templates to produce both this Construction Logistics Plan and used their CLP tool to produce the necessary graphs and tables.
+[We have used TFL guidance and templates to produce both this Construction Logistics Plan and used their CLP tool to produce the necessary graphs and tables.](#)

 'At large developments, facilities to enable micro-consolidation should be provided, with management arrangements set out in Delivery and Servicing Plans.
-Development proposals must consider the use of rail/water for the transportation of material and adopt appropriate construction site design standards to that enable the use of safer, lower trucks with increased levels of direct vision on waste and landfill sites, tip sites, transfer stations and construction sites.' - This is not a large development and consists of one new dwelling only.
-Due to the location of the site rail/water transportation methods were not viable, however in our proposed mitigations we have made an effort to ensure emissions are reduced by ensuring any vehicles and machinery not in use are not left running.
-We have also sourced materials and skips from local companies to reduce the travel distance of materials and waste.
+Development proposals must consider the use of rail/water for the transportation of material and adopt appropriate construction site design standards to that enable the use of safer, lower trucks with increased levels of direct vision on waste and landfill sites, tip sites, transfer stations and construction sites.' - [Due to the location of the site rail/water transportation methods were not viable, however in our proposed mitigations we have made an effort to ensure emissions are reduced by ensuring any vehicles and machinery not in use are not left running.
+We have also sourced materials and skips from local companies to reduce the travel distance of materials and waste.](#)

-'The construction phase of development should prioritise and maintain inclusive, safe access for people walking or cycling at all times' - The site is located on a cul-de-sac and therefore traffic will be able to enter and exit the site in forward gear.
-This will ensure the safety of pedestrians and cyclists as visibility is maintained.
+'The construction phase of development should prioritise and maintain inclusive, safe access for people walking or cycling at all times'.